Create and manage your Contacts

 8. If you’ve selected Subscribed as your Contact’s Subscription status, you’ll also see a message asking you to confirm that you’ve received consent from your Contact.
 Click Subscribe if you’ve obtained their consent.

 Your Contact has been created and its details have been added to your default Contact list.
-Along with the required Email and Subscription status contact information columns, you'll also see the following non-editable details:
+In the Contacts table, you’ll see the Subscription status and Email columns, and a subscription status icon next to the contact’s email address so you can check a contact’s subscription status at a glance.

 • Last change column with the date and time of the last contact update.
 You can sort this column to show newest or oldest contacts at the top of the list.
-Learn more about sorting columns here.
+Learn more about sorting columns.

 • Last update source column showing the source of each contact.
 The values in this column can be the following: